Home » Add value » From ‘No-tivation’ to motivation

 So, what is the very reason they are risking all of their efforts and time, if not money?
 How often have I asked myself: why am I actually doing this?
 Then it always takes a while, but I always feel this answer coming up quite strongly: to develop entrepreneurship, worldwide.
 That remains the reason why I do all of this.

 If all goes well, your client feels that their motivation comes from within.
 Something with which they feel emotionally connected.
 It is also called intrinsic or internal motivation.
 If they don’t feel it comes from within, then it must come from outside.
-So, an external motivation.
+So, an external or extrinsic motivation.

 For example, because a business owner wants to get rich, or because they can’t get a job or because it seemed very easy to start their own business.
 If they have little motivation or only an external motivation, they will stop their company much sooner.
 After all, when things get difficult, external motivation quickly loses strength.

-If things go badly
+If things go badly and motivation slips away

 You see this happening to more people.
 Because when things are going very badly, it could help them to find the real power that will allow them to continue.